fitbenchmarking/fitbenchmarking/docs/source/users/BenchmarkProblems.rst

 This folder (also found in `examples/benchmark_problems/data_assimilation`) contains two examples using the data assimilation problem definition in fitbenchmarking.
-These example follow the method set out in
+These examples follow the method set out in
 `this paper <https://www.researchgate.net/publication/324956488_Data_assimilation_approach_to_analysing_systems_of_ordinary_differential_equations>`_.

 These data files are synthetic and have been generated as an initial test of